PauseAI/pauseai-website/src/posts/proposal.md

   - Granting approval to conduct any new training run above a certain size (e.g. 1 billion parameters).
 - **Increase national investments in AI safety research**.
 Right now, there exist only a few hundred AI safety researchers.
 This should become thousands.
 - **Hold AI model creators liable** for criminal acts committed using their AI systems.
 This gives model creators more incentives to make sure their models are safe.

+## Long term policy

+At the time of writing, training a GPT-3 sized model costs millions of dollars.
+However, the cost of training a model is decreasing exponentially.
+New dedicated hardware, and more efficient training algorithms rapidly decrease the cost of training.

+There will come a point where potentially superintelligent AI models can be trained for a few thousand dollars or less.

+This